Sulfilimine: Preparation

 Most sulfilimines are N-substituted with electron-withdrawing groups.
 These compounds are typically prepared by oxidation of thioethers with electrophilic amine reagents, such as chloramine-T in the presence of a base:

 An alternative route involves reactions of electrophilic sulfur compounds with amines.
 The imidosulfonium reagents provide a source of "Me2S(2+)", which are attacked by amines.

+In general, aliphatic sulfilimines, unsubstituted at N, are not stable above -30 C.

+KMnO4 can oxidize sulfilimines to sulfoximines, but the latter are more generally produced from addition of azides to sulfoxides.

 Sulfilimine bonds in proteins

-Sulfilimine bonds stabilize collagen IV strands found in the extracellular matrix and arose at least 500 mya.
+Sulfilimine bonds stabilize collagen IV strands found in the extracellular matrix, and evolved at least 500 mya.
 These bonds covalently connect hydroxylysine and methionine residues of adjacent polypeptide strands to form a larger collagen trimer.